jishanshaikh4/lib-math/README.md

 ![](https://travis-ci.com/Jishanshaikh4/lib-math.svg?branch=master)

 A mathematical library in C Programming language having implementation, and use of various mathematical functions from scratch or standard library.
-It will also include functions for computational geometry (Long term goal).
+It will also include functions for computational geometry (Long term goal)

 # Sections
 - [To do](https://github.com/Jishanshaikh4/lib-math/blob/master/README.md#to-do)